Graduate Programs

 Curriculum Guide & Plan of Work

-For each graduate program, a "Curriculum Guide & Checklist" provides an easy-to-read list of degree requirements.
-It is recommended that graduate students save a copy of the Curriciulum Guide for their program and keep it up to date in order to track their progress toward their degree.
-Quick links: MA in Music • MM Comp-Theory • MM Conducting • MM Instrumental Performance • MM Jazz Performance • MM Vocal Performance
+For each graduate program, a "Curriculum Guide & Plan of Work" provides an easy-to-read list of degree requirements.
+The same form functions as the Plan of Work (see below).
+It is recommended that graduate students save a copy of the Curriculum Guide for their program and keep it up to date to track their progress toward their degree.

 List of Graduate Degree Program Advisors